Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

-\textbf{On-Device \& Personalized Adaptation:} On-device adaptation~\cite{peng2024pocketllm,li2025mobillm,chen2025memory,xu2024fwdllm,venkatesh2025edge,bai2025fedspallm,wang2024distrl,luo2025agent} focuses on enabling agents to learn and update directly on user devices under tight computational and memory constraints.
-This capability has become increasingly important as modern agents operate across heterogeneous hardware, operating systems, interface designs, and interaction contexts, all of which introduce substantial variation in user behavior, application semantics, and device-specific execution patterns.
-A key component of on-device adaptation is personalization, which allows agents to reflect individual preferences~\cite{zhang2025personaagent,samuel2024personagym}, maintain persistent memory~\cite{feng2024large}, and adjust behavior over time~\cite{mendoza2024adaptive,cross2024hypothetical}.
-Recent progress in GUI agents further stresses the importance of this direction: modern GUI agents~\cite{luo2025gui,ye2025mobile,liu2025infigui,zhou2025gui,shi2025mobilegui,liu2025infigui,tang2025magicgui,yuan2025enhancing} rely on strong user-specific multimodal reasoning.
-A promising strategy for agentic personalization is tool adaptation, where each device maintains a lightweight tool module aligned with user-specific habits and interaction patterns.
-Instead of modifying the full model or even parameter-efficient adapters, adapting a small tool module focuses directly on modeling personal preferences, recording relevant user history, and shaping dynamic behavioral adjustments.
-Since the tool module is fully decoupled from the base model, it can update locally without compromising global capabilities.
-Frequent and incremental updates of tool modules strengthen preference alignment, reinforce long-term memory, and support continual behavioral adaptation.
+\textbf{On-Device \& Personalized Adaptation:} On-device adaptation~\cite{peng2024pocketllm,li2025mobillm,chen2025memory,xu2024fwdllm,venkatesh2025edge,bai2025fedspallm,wang2024distrl,luo2025agent} enables agents to learn directly on user devices under tight computational and memory constraints.
+Modern agents operate across heterogeneous hardware and interaction contexts, introducing substantial variation in user behavior and device-specific execution patterns.
+Personalization, an important component, allows agents to reflect individual preferences~\cite{zhang2025personaagent,samuel2024personagym}, maintain persistent memory~\cite{feng2024large}, and adjust behavior over time~\cite{mendoza2024adaptive,cross2024hypothetical}.
+Recent GUI agents~\cite{luo2025gui,ye2025mobile,liu2025infigui,zhou2025gui,shi2025mobilegui,tang2025magicgui,yuan2025enhancing} that rely on user-specific multimodal reasoning further underscore the need for on-device personalization.
+A natural strategy is lightweight tool adaptation: each device maintains a small tool module aligned with user-specific habits.
+Because the tool module is fully decoupled from the base model, it can update locally without compromising global capabilities, supporting continual behavioral adaptation through frequent incremental updates.

-Overall, these opportunities suggest a pathway toward agentic AI that is more efficient and scalable.
-By combining parameter-efficient fine-tuning, quantization, and on-device adaptation, future agents can evolve continuously in close alignment with user needs and environmental constraints.
+These three directions target orthogonal bottlenecks---parameter count, numerical precision, and deployment location---and can be composed: a LoRA adapter quantized to INT8 and updated on-device represents the intersection of all three.